thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 ## Registration

-If you would like to have an account on the Gerrit instance, follow these
+You may log into Gerrit using a GitHub, StackOverflow or GitLab.com account.

-instructions:
+If you would like to have a TVL-specific account on the Gerrit instance, follow these instructions:

 1. Be a member of `#tvl` on [hackint][].
 2. Clone the depot locally (via `git clone "https://cl.tvl.fyi/depot"`).